-Amy Plantinga Pauw is general editor for Westminster John Knox Press' theological commentary series, Belief, and serves on the board of the Louisville Institute.
-She is finishing a theological commentary on Proverbs and Ecclesiastes.
-Her books include The Supreme Harmony of All: Jonathan Edwards' Trinitarian Theology, Making Time for God: Daily Devotions for Children and Families to Share (with Susan Garrett) and Essays in Reformed Feminist and Womanist Dogmatics (with Serene Jones).
+Amy Plantinga Pauw is general editor for the Belief theological commentary series, published byWestminster John Knox Press, and serves on the board of the Louisville Institute.
+Her books include Proverbs and Ecclesiastes; The Supreme Harmony of All: Jonathan Edwards' Trinitarian Theology, Making Time for God: Daily Devotions for Children and Families to Share (with Susan Garrett) and Essays in Reformed Feminist and Womanist Dogmatics (with Serene Jones).

-$\label{thm:condition} Amy\ received\ a\ Henry\ Luce\ III\ Fellowship\ in\ Theology\ for\ 2012-2013\ for\ a\ project\ on\ Wisdom\ Ecclesiology.$
+Amy received a Henry Luce III Fellowship in Theology for 2012-2013 for a project on Wisdom Ecclesiology.

-Marion L. Soards Professor of New Testament Studies

-Furman University, BA; Southern Baptist Theological Seminary, MDiv; Union Theological Seminary, New York, STM, MPhil, PhD theological dictionaries and professional journals, he is the author of over 20 books including The Passion According to Luke: The Special Material of Luke 22 (JSOT Press, 1987); The Apostle Paul: An Introduction to His Writings and Teaching (Paulist Press, 1987); the 12-volume set, Preaching the Revised Common Lectionary (Abingdon, 1992-1994), which he co-authored with T. B. Dozeman and K. K. McCabe; The Speeches in Acts: Their Context, Content, and Concerns (Westminster John Knox, 1994); Scripture and Homosexuality: Biblical Authority and the Church Today (Westminster John Knox, 1995); and I Corinthians (Hendrickson Publishers, 1999).
+WHO?
+WHO?
+Marion L. Soards Professor of New Testament Studies theological dictionaries and professional journals, he is the author of over 20 books including The Passion According to Luke: The Special Material of Luke 22 (JSOT Press, 1987); The Apostle Paul: An Introduction to His Writings and Teaching (Paulist Press, 1987); the 12-volume set, Preaching the Revised Common Lectionary (Abingdon, 1992-1994), which he co-authored with T. B. Dozeman and K. K. McCabe; The Speeches in Acts: Their Context, Content, and Concerns (Westminster John Knox, 1994); Scripture and Homosexuality: Biblical Authority and the Church Today (Westminster John Knox, 1995); and I Corinthians (Hendrickson Publishers, 1999).
 He has also been an editor of The New Interpreter's Bible Project, Mercer Library of Biblical Studies, the Journal of Biblical Literature and the Catholic Biblical Quarterly.